 For the forward problem, PINNs training induces the following loss function employed during training:

-After successful convergence of PINNs training using ReLoBRaLo, we obtain the results displayed in fig.~\ref{fig:pred_burgers}(b), whereas the final algorithm settings are reported in tab.~\ref{tab:bayes_opt_parameters_final}.
-As there is no analytical solution available for the Burgers equation, we computed a reference solution using the finite element method (FEM), displayed in fig.~\ref{fig:pred_burgers}(a).
+After a successful convergence of the PINNs training using ReLoBRaLo, we obtain the results displayed in fig.~\ref{fig:pred_burgers}(b), whereas the final algorithm settings are reported in tab.~\ref{tab:bayes_opt_parameters_final}.
+As there is no analytical solution available for the Burgers equation, we compared the results to a reference solution calculated using the finite element method (FEM), displayed in fig.~\ref{fig:pred_burgers}(a).
 A plot of the squared difference in $u$ as given by the FEM and PINNs is shown in fig.~\ref{fig:pred_burgers}(c) and delivers a relative max error of below 5\%.

 However, Burgers' equation can also be turned into an \textit{inverse problem} by regarding the PDE parameter $\nu$ as an unknown to be estimated from a set of observations (i.e. data) over the spatial and temporal domain.
 In this setting, the PINNs induced loss function to be deployed reads: